-Sometimes, for some reason, the kneecap moves sideway and the dog cannot bend her leg.
+This condition causes the kneecap to sometimes move sideway and the dog cannot bend his leg.
 After a while, the kneecap may suddenly slide back into position and the dog can walk normally again.

 Arthritis can also cause limping in dogs.
 Arthritis can occur in almost any joint but is common in the hips, along the spine, and in the knee joints.

 Hip dysplasia is one common form of arthritis.
 It refers to the abnormal growth or development of the ball and socket joint of the hips of dogs.

 A typical telltale sign of arthritis is the dog will have difficulty getting up after lying down for a while.
 When he walks after getting up, he will be stiff, sore, and limping.

 One possible symptom of hypothyroidism (not enough thyroid hormone) in dogs is severe joint pain, causing the dog to limp.

 If your dog is limping and if he is showing some other symptoms such as weight gain, recurrent skin and ear infections, cold intolerance, and lethargy, be sure to get your dog to the vet and ask him to check out the dog's thyroid hormone levels.